Pope Innocent III: Reassertion of papal power

-As pope, Innocent III began with a very wide sense of his responsibility and of his authority.
+As pope, Innocent III began with a very wide sense of his responsibility and his authority.
 During Innocent III's reign, the papacy was at the height of its powers.
-He was considered to be the most powerful person in Europe at the time.
-In 1198, Innocent wrote to the prefect Acerbius and the nobles of Tuscany expressing his support of the medieval political theory of the sun and the moon.
+He was considered the most powerful person in Europe at the time.
+In 1198, Innocent wrote to the prefect Acerbius and the nobles of Tuscany expressing his support of the medieval political Sun and Moon allegory.
 His papacy asserted the absolute spiritual authority of his office, while still respecting the temporal authority of kings.

 There was scarcely a country in Europe over which Innocent III did not in some way or other assert the supremacy which he claimed for the papacy.
-He excommunicated Alfonso IX of Leon, for marrying a near relative, Berengaria, a daughter of Alfonso VIII, contrary to the laws of the Church, and effected their separation in 1204.
-For similar reasons he annulled, in 1208, the marriage of the crown-prince, Alfonso of Portugal, with Urraca, daughter of Alfonso of Castile.
-From Pedro II of Aragon he received that kingdom in vassalage and crowned him king at Rome in 1204.
+He excommunicated King Alfonso IX of León for marrying a near relative, Berengaria of Castile, contrary to the laws of the Church, and effected their separation in 1204.
+He received Aragon in vassalage from Peter II and crowned him king at Rome in 1204.

 The Muslim recapture of Jerusalem in 1187 was to him a divine judgment on the moral lapses of Christian princes.
 He was also determined to protect what he called "the liberty of the Church" from inroads by secular princes.
-This determination meant, among other things, that princes should not be involved in the selection of bishops, and it was focused especially on the "patrimonium" of the papacy, the section of central Italy claimed by the popes and later called the Papal States.
-The patrimonium was routinely threatened by Hohenstaufen German kings who, as Roman emperors, claimed it for themselves.
+This determination meant, among other things, that princes should not be involved in the selection of bishops.
+It was particularly focused on the Patrimony of Saint Peter, the section of central Italy claimed by the popes and later called the Papal States.
+The patrimonium was routinely threatened by the Holy Roman Empire of the House of Hohenstaufen, which claimed it.
 Emperor Henry VI expected his infant son Frederick to bring Germany, Italy, and Sicily under a single ruler, which would leave the Papal States exceedingly vulnerable.

-Henry's early death left his 3-year-old son, Frederick, as king of Sicily.
-Henry VI's widow, Constance of Sicily, ruled over Sicily for her young son before he reached the age of majority.
-She was as eager to remove German power from the kingdom of Sicily as was Innocent III.
-Before her death in 1198, she named Innocent as guardian of the young Frederick until he reached his maturity.
-In exchange, Innocent was also able to recover papal rights in Sicily that had been surrendered decades earlier to King William I of Sicily by Pope Adrian IV.
-The Pope invested the young Frederick II as King of Sicily in November 1198.
-He also later induced Frederick II to marry Constance of Aragon, the widow of King Emeric of Hungary, in 1209.
+Henry's early death left his three-year-old son Frederick as king of Sicily.
+Henry VI's widow, Queen Constance I of Sicily, was as eager as Pope Innocent III to remove German power from the kingdom of Sicily, and therefore in her Will named Innocent as the guardian of her young son, Frederick, when she died in 1198.
+In exchange, Innocent was also able to recover papal rights in Sicily that had been surrendered decades earlier to King William I by Pope Adrian IV.
+The pope invested the young Frederick as king of Sicily in November 1198.
+He also later induced Frederick to marry Constance of Aragon, the widow of King Emeric of Hungary, in 1209.